gsferreira/gsferreira.github.com/src/workshops/build-your-first-ai-agent-in-net.md

 prerequisites:
   - You build APIs in C# and are comfortable in the language
   - You have met prompts and completions before, at least in passing
-  - Install the .NET 10 SDK and Git before you arrive
+  - Install the .NET 10 SDK, Docker and Git before you arrive
   - Create a GitHub account and an Azure account.
 Expect 5 to 10 euros of Azure usage.
+heroProof: "At NDC AI Oslo in June 2026, all 20 people who filled in the feedback form rated both the instructor and the content Very Good."
 instructor:
   name: Gui Ferreira
   title: Software Engineer Educator | Microsoft MVP